forcedotcom/sfdx-scanner/docs/_articles/en/v3.x/scanner-commands/dfa.md

       Writes output to a file.

   -p, --projectdir=_projectdir_
       Provides the relative or absolute root project directory used to set the context for Graph Engine's analysis.
 Project directory must be a path, not a glob.
-Specify multiple values as a comma-separated list.
+If --projectdir isn’t specified, a default value is calculated.
+The default value is a directory that contains all the target files.

   --rule-thread-count=_rule-thread-count_
       Specifies number of rule evaluation threads, or how many entrypoints can be evaluated concurrently.
 Inherits value from SFGE_RULE_THREAD_COUNT env-var, if set.
 Default is 4.